 It applies even if no transactions are done.

 The cost of service depends on the number of source documents to be processed, the number of employees, and the number of loan and leasing agreements.
 The complete accounting service is mandatory for VAT-registered companies since they shall submit at least two reports to the Estonian Tax and Customs Board every month.
-The cost of complete accounting service includes the provision of advice on Estonian tax law + tax optimisation advice.

 In order to file returns on time, all documents shall be sent to your accountant as soon as possible, but no later than the 5th day of the next month.
 Delayed returns will result in penalties charged by the Estonian Tax and Customs Board.
 Documents that have not been submitted and/or properly formatted will lead to their declaration and an additional tax burden for the company.